Halloween is just a bit of modern fun, imported from USA, and that's how I see it when I write my ghostly pages with horror photos & poems

 Halloweeen Trivia and Pictures

-You'll Find Lots of Halloween Pictures, Halloween Facts and Some General Halloween Trivia
+You'll Find Lots of Halloween Pictures, a Halloween poem, Halloween Facts and Some General Halloween Trivia

 Some of the Halloween pictures are photographs I took of Halloween items in our local shop and then edited.

-Other Halloween scary pictures are posters you can buy and then there are Halloween goodies you can get from Cafe Press, Halloween things from Zazzle and more Halloween stuff from Amazon.
+Other Halloween scary pictures are posters you can buy and then there are Halloween things from Zazzle and more Halloween stuff from Amazon.

 Then there is my short poem, Haloween Ghoul.